Key Points

 About the ‘What Matters?’ writing competition

-Part writing exercise, part civics and citizenship activity, What Matters? is the perfect opportunity to empower students to raise their voices on issues that are important to them.
+Part writing exercise, part civics and citizenship activity, What Matters? is the perfect opportunity to empower our young people to raise their voices on issues that are important to them.
 To know that their perspectives are valuable, no matter their age, background or viewpoint.

 National awards and prizes